capitancook/clj-fl/example/README.md

 lein repl

-and, at the repl prompt, type
+then, at the repl prompt, type

 (showorgalfa)